-These easy buttermilk biscuits are simple, flaky, traditional Southern biscuits that are homemade from just three ingredients—self-rising flour, buttermilk, and butter.
+These easy Southern buttermilk biscuits are simple, flaky, traditional, and taste like grandma's.
+And they're easy to make from scratch from just three ingredients—self-rising flour, buttermilk, and butter.

 This Southern buttermilk biscuits recipe requires nothing more than self-rising flour, butter, and buttermilk.
-Lest you think such a simple and easy recipe couldn’t possibly turn out traditional flaky homemade buttermilk biscuits, consider what our recipe testers are saying about this recipe.
+Lest you think such a simple and easy recipe couldn’t possibly turn out traditional flaky homemade buttermilk biscuits like grandma used to make, consider what our recipe testers are saying about this recipe.
 “Spectacular.”
 “Sinful.”
 “Easy.”
 “Buttery.”
 “Lofty.”
 “Air.”
 “Perfect.”
 “An absolute keeper.”
 Sorta makes you want to try them, doesn’t it?
-This recipe has been updated.
 Originally published April 28, 2014.–Renee Schettler Rossi

 How To Make Self-Rising Flour